sanmoyo/elec_mvp/README.md

 ## What I found for the South West (B13)

 NESO caps this boundary at 2.9 GW.
-There's no public list of which substations count toward it, so I built one — cross-checking the register's naming against OpenStreetMap data — then joined it back to live queue data.
+There's no public list of which substations count toward it, so I built one, cross-checking the register's naming against OpenStreetMap data, then joined it back to live queue data.

 Turns out:
 - **1.14 GW (39%) is already built** — that's real usage against the limit.